 Monitor: Todd Applegate

-Administrative Advisor:
+Administrative Advisor: Wendy Powers?

 Dr. Applegate was unable to attend the SAC-2 meeting, and asked Dr. Fluharty to present the report on his behalf.
 The project, now titled "Fostering Technologies, Metrics, and Behaviors for Sustainable Advances in Animal Agriculture" (S-1074) has been renewed for another five years, running from October 1, 2023, to September 30, 2028.
 By the end of 2024, the team included 18 faculty members from 14 states, with Dr. Lingying Zhao (OSU) serving as the new project secretary.